darthmario/halloween2025/README.md

 ## Acknowledgments

-Thank you to Evan McMahon for creating this Halloween animation!
+Thank you to Evan McMahon for creating the Bottango software!
 This project works great with [Bottango's servo shields](https://www.bottango.com/store) for controlling animatronics.